kap83/my-app-frontend/README.md

 # TV Show Catalogue

-A great place to organize your to watch list.
-Shows are organized by genre for better organization!
+A place to keep track of your To Be Watched pile.

 ## Functionality

-Easy navigation of the website with the navigation bar.
+This app uses a React frontend and a Ruby/Sinatra/SQLite3 backend

+This app includes navbar for easy navigation.
-Click on a genre category and review all your shows.
+TV shows are organized by genre.
+Just click on a genre to be able to add, edit and delete shows.
-Add, edit and delete shows easily from within their genre category.
+Pre-filled inputs are included for easier editing.
 Need a new genre?
 Just add it!

-The code for the management of data using Ruby and Active Record can be found here: https://github.com/kap83/phase-3-sinatra-react-project
+Backend code can be found here: https://github.com/kap83/phase-3-sinatra-react-project

 ## Credit